LPG vs Natural Gas – Difference Between LPG and Natural Gas – Is LPG Natural Gas

 Percentage of Propane and Butane in LPG

-The determining factor is primarily the availability of each where you are located.
+The determining factor of the percentage of propane and butane in LPG is primarily the availability of each where you are located.

 Different countries and regions have varying access to the supply of each gas.

 Autogas (Propane/Butane mix)

 Autogas that is sold at petrol stations can be either just Propane or a Propane/Butane mix.

 Not only is running an LPG car economical, but Autogas is also cleaner burning fuel than petrol, so engine life is actually extended and greenhouse gas emissions reduced.

 Natural Gas – Composition – Types of Natural Gas: Methane Gas & NGL

 Natural gas is a fossil fuel hydrocarbon gas mixture found in underground rock formations.
 Raw natural gas composition is made of methane, propane, butane, isobutane, ethane, ethene, propene, isobutene, butadiene, pentane, pentene and pentanes plus.
 Refined natural gas is primarily made of methane and is commonly used for cooking, heating, hot water, electrical generation and vehicle fuel.

 Methane gas color is clear and it is odourless without an odourant additive.